Temporary Pavement Licences

 If you wish to use this Council's land (that is not adopted highway) for outdoor seating, please use the dedicated application process.

-To view current applications that are open for consultation, please see our Licensing Pages.
+To view current applications that are open for consultation, please see our Current Licensing Applications.

 The furniture that can be permitted by a temporary pavement licence includes;